Eternity Law International News Crypto License in France

 Share it:

-Following the EU-wide overhaul of the regulatory framework for crypto-assets, France is transitioning from the AMF-administered PSAN regime to a MiCA-compatible CASP authorization framework.
-The old registration system is extinct, and that will be supplanted by these strong, stricter rules.
+Following the EU-wide overhaul of the regulatory framework for crypto-assets, France is transitioning from PSAN administered by AMF CASP authorization regime to a MiCA-compatible CASP authorization framework.
+The former PSAN registration regime is being phased out and replaced by a harmonised CASP authorisation framework, subject to transitional arrangements.
 The rest would need to transform, aided by the transition period that’s built into this.

 This briefing outlines France crypto-licensensing law and normative authorization provisions, PSAN-CASP transitional measures, and MiCA-duty and business-practice considerations.
 This is an attempt to provide accurate, up-to-date instructions for applying for a crypto license in France according to newly integrated regulatory requirements.

-From PSAN to CASP in MiCA: France’s Regulatory Transition
+French crypto regulation MiCA: from PSAN to CASP in MiCA – France’s Regulatory Transition

 Background History: PSAN/DASP regime